 Cuba: Reform or Blackout

-HAVANA TIMES – From Asia—where post-revolutionary societies have learned that delay can be as dangerous as rupture—I watch Cuba with empathy and urgency.
+HAVANA TIMES – From Asia—where post-revolutionary societies have learned, often painfully, that postponement can be as destabilizing as rupture—I watch Cuba with empathy and urgency.
 I write as a friend of the Cuban people, and of a future Cuba that is free, democratic, and prosperous.
 Friendship, however, demands honesty.

-Cuba is approaching a decisive moment.
-The Communist Party Congress scheduled for April 2026 is not merely a procedural event; it is a strategic crossroads.
-With roughly 40 percent of the island’s energy supply once tied to Venezuela now disrupted, rolling blackouts are no longer episodic—they are structural.
-Economic exhaustion, demographic decline through emigration, and shrinking external support are converging into a single reality: continuity is no longer the least costly option.
+This delay coincides with a deepening structural emergency.
+With roughly 40 percent of Cuba’s energy supply—once dependent on Venezuela—now disrupted, rolling blackouts are no longer episodic; they are structural.
+Economic exhaustion, demographic decline driven by sustained emigration, and the erosion of external support are converging into a single reality: continuity without meaningful adjustment is no longer the least costly option.

-Public sentiment reflects this shift.
-Surveys reported by independent Cuban outlets indicate that a clear majority of younger Cubans would support political pluralism if it brought economic stability and opportunity.
-This is not a revolutionary cry for chaos, but a pragmatic demand for normalcy.
-The choice facing Cuba’s elite in 2026 is stark: reform early or govern a permanent emergency later—at far higher cost.
+Public sentiment mirrors this shift.
+Surveys reported by independent Cuban outlets suggest that a clear majority of younger Cubans would accept political pluralism if it delivered economic stability and opportunity.
+This is not a call for chaos, but a pragmatic demand for normalcy.
+The postponement of the Party Congress therefore does not buy time—it exposes risk.
+The choice facing Cuba’s elite in 2026 is stark: reform from a position of control, or govern a permanent emergency later, at far higher cost.

 Vietnam and Venezuela: Why Action Matters More Than Pressure